lucashabersaat/rosas_road_segmentation/README.md

 * the **test images** to make the predictions at the end,
 * the **submission** files with the predictions
 * lightning log files (not in version control)
+* Ray Tune result log files (use Tensorboard on this directory)

-### Logging
+## Logging

 The PyTorch Lightning framework logs automatically for tensorboard.
-Each run, or model, is saved in `data/lightning_logs`.
+Each run is saved in `data/lightning_logs`.
 You can start Tensorboard and analyzing the versions by running following in the console at the root directory: